micka-coder/talmedia/tanakh/ii samuel/tanakh-ii samuel-chapter-22-rashi_en.md

 ### passuk 30

 ### passuk 31
-<b>The word of Hachem is clear.</b> It is clear, He makes promises and keeps them.
+<b>The word of Adonoy is clear.</b> It is clear, He makes promises and keeps them.

 ### passuk 32